 1) It’s not what you say, it’s the way that you say it.

 2) Know your audience (what’s in it for them?).

 3) Plan, prepare and practise.

 Not that complicated is it, really?

 Everything you need to know can be learnt.
-Don“t be left behind.
+Take courage and drive forward in your life.